weiserchen/chrycunien.github.io/docs/System/Network/Virtualization/P4/P4-Overview.md

 - Bottom-up design (SDN) V.S. a top-down design (P4)
 - SDN --> programmable control plane
 - P4 --> programmable data plane
+- P4 is commonly used in network security or statistics because it is pretty flexible on manipulate and inspect packets.
 - Goals:
     - Reconfigurability
     - Protocol-independence